Kerry and Lavrov to resume talks on Syria despite war crimes row

 A rebel commander told Reuters the Turkey-backed forces had advanced closer to an Islamic State-held village that is of great symbolic significance to the group on Wednesday.

-The rebels captured the village of Duweibiq, which is some 2 km from Dabiq - the site of an apocalyptic prophesy central to the militant group's ideology.
+The rebels captured the village of Duweibiq, which is some 2 km from Dabiq - the site of an apocalyptic prophecy central to the militant group's ideology.
 "The clashes were not very fierce but there is resistance," the commander said.

-(Additional reporting by Alexander Winning and Katya Golubkova in MOSCOW, Tom Miles and Stephanie Nebehay in GENEVA and Lesley Wroughton in WASHINGTON, writing by Philippa Fletcher, editing by Peter Millership)
+(Additional reporting by Alexander Winning and Katya Golubkova in MOSCOW, Tom Miles and Stephanie Nebehay in GENEVA and Lesley Wroughton in WASHINGTON, writing by Philippa Fletcher, editing by Gareth Jones)